Questions & Algorithm:

 - Organization-Wide Fields provide a list of pre-set default fields including essential user information such as First Name, Last Name, and Email.
 These default options are the core components of the standard user information that constitutes user profiles across the platform and is filled by all users when they join Together!
 Admins can import details or gather them during user onboarding.

 - Program-Specific Fields provide questions based on the template you chose earlier while creating your program, you will see a different set of questions listed here.
-By default, Together will automatically provide you with a number of different options that you can edit (or remove) if you would like.
+By default, Together will automatically provide you with several different options that you can edit (or remove) if you would like.

 Notes: Admins with limited program access cannot create Organization-Wide Fields.
 Matching logic attached to fields is always program-specific.

 Some of the questions you see here are mandatory and must be answered by users, a DEFAULT tag accompanies these questions.
 The group of users that these questions are asked to is indicated along the left-hand side of the question.
-For example, the Role question must be answered by all users, whereas the Capacity question needs only to be answered by your Mentors:
+For example, the Role question must be answered by all users (All Participants), whereas the Capacity question needs only to be answered by your Mentors:

 Clicking on each of these questions will expand them to provide more information on what will be asked, along with some settings you can configure further.